Zequez/logseq-vault/pages/Medium of Thought.md

 	- Paintbrush and canvas
 	- Document
 	- [[LogSeq]]
 - Every Medium of Thought has a [[Context]].
 Under a new Context, a Being has available Possibilities that were formerly impossible before for them.
-New
+New [[Kinds of Thoughts]] emerge.
 - The Context of a Medium of Thought is the